muanderson/muanderson/README.md

 - **[End-to-End Digit Recogniser](https://github.com/muanderson/Handwritten-digit-recogniser)**
   End-to-End Digit Recognizer A complete MLOps pipeline for a handwritten digit recognizer, from initial training and fine-tuning to a live, deployed web application.
-  _Implements experiment tracking with MLflow, containerisation with Docker, and deployment to Hugging Face Spaces.
+  _Implements experiment tracking with MLflow, containerisation with Docker, and deployment to Hugging Face Spaces_

 - **[Shopee Product Matching (Kaggle)](https://github.com/muanderson/shopee-product-matching)**
   End-to-end solution for large-scale duplicate product detection using image and text features.
 Combines CNN and transformer models with approximate nearest neighbour search for scalable inference.